microsoft/LightGBM/docs/Experiments.rst

 | Criteo | Binary classification | `link`_ | 1,700,000,000 | 67       |
 +--------+-----------------------+---------+---------------+----------+

-This data contains 13 integer features and 26 category features of 24 days click log.
+This data contains 13 integer features and 26 categorical features for 24 days of click logs.
-We statisticized the CTR and count for these 26 category features from the first ten days, then used next ten days' data, which had been replaced the category features by the corresponding CTR and count, as training data.
+We statisticized the clickthrough rate (CTR) and count for these 26 categorical features from the first ten days.
+Then we used next ten days' data, after replacing the categorical features by the corresponding CTR and count, as training data.
 The processed training data have a total of 1.7 billions records and 67 features.

 Environment
 ^^^^^^^^^^^

-We used 16 Windows servers as experiment platform, details are listed in following table:
+We ran our experiments on 16 Windows servers with the following specifications:

 +---------------------+-----------------+---------------------+-------------------------------------------+
 | OS                  | CPU             | Memory              | Network Adapter                           |